 From Portland, take I-5 North and take exit 68 to Hwy 12.
 Take Hwy 12 for about 30 miles to Morton.
 Turn left into Morton on Hwy 7 and drive about 17 miles to Hwy 706.
 Turn right on Hwy 706 and drive to the Nisqually entrance on the west side of Mt.
 Rainier National Park.
 The drive take about 3 1/4 hours.

-Peak weekends: Once you are in the park, continue about 18 miles on the Longmire-Paradise Road.
-If you are in the park by 9am then you can follow the signs and probably park at the Paradise Inn parking lot.
+Go early on peak weekends.
+Once you are in the park, continue about 18 miles on the Longmire-Paradise Road.
+If you are in the park by 9 am then you can follow the signs and probably park at the Paradise Inn parking lot.

 National Park entrance fee must be paid to enter Mt.
 Rainier National Park.

-Flush toilets available near the parking lot, near Paradise Inn and at Jackson Memorial Visitor Center
+Flush toilets available at the parking lot, near Paradise Inn and at Jackson Memorial Visitor Center

 Length and Elevation:

-5.6 miles round trip using High Skyline Trail, 5.2 miles – Skyline Trail.
-Elevation gain 1,565 Feet and loss of 0 feet to the junction for Upper Skyline Trail and Pebble Creek Trail.
-Total gain and loss is 3,460 feet round trip.
-Elevation at the trailhead at 5,430 feet, highest point is at 6,950 feet.
+6.7 miles round trip using High Skyline Trail, 5.2 miles – Skyline Trail.
+Elevation gain 1,715 Feet and loss of 100 feet to the junction for Upper Skyline Trail and McClure Rock Trail.
+Total gain is 2,200 feet and and elevation loss is 2,200 feet round trip.
+Elevation at the trailhead at 5,430 feet, highest point is at 7,359 feet.
 Lowest elevation is 5,430 feet.

-Skyline Trail and Upper Skyline Trail with connections to Pebble Creek Trail and multiple other trails.
+Skyline Trail, Alta Vista Trail, Glacier Vista Trail, and Upper Skyline Trail with connections to Pebble Creek Trail and multiple other trails.

 In about 1.1 miles you come to the junction for Glacier Vista Trail.
-Turn left here at waypoint JCGL, 46° 47.977’ N, 121° 44.108’ W, and walk a short way to Glacier Vista.
+Turn left here at waypoint JCGLV, 46° 47.969’ N, 121° 44.101’ W, and walk a short way to Glacier Vista.
 Glacier Vista provides a great view of the snout of the Nisqually Glacier.
-The lower parts of the many glaciers are covered with rocks and dirt that have fallen from the mountainside while the glacier slid downhill.
-The layer of debris consolidates as the intermixed ice melts and the layer of dirt and rocks insulates the ice from atmospheric warmth.
+You can see the lower parts of the glaciers are covered with rocks and dirt that have fallen from the mountainside while the glacier slid downhill.
+The layer of debris consolidates as the intermixed ice melts and the layer of dirt and rocks insulate the ice from atmospheric warmth.

 At Glacier Vista you can see crevasses in the Nisqually Glacier that are created when the glacier slides over the rock of Mt.
 Rainier.
-On the other side of the Nisqually Glacier you can see where the glacier cut through layers of ash and rock that were deposited as the mountain grew.
+On the other side of the Nisqually Glacier you can see a tall waterfall and layers of ash and rock that were deposited as the mountain grew.